|GPCM-C-1||MESH MUST be used as the message transport mechanism|

 When using this automated means of message routing, the To_DTS field in the MESH message control (.ctl) file must be populated according to the same syntactic conventions described for the MESH API above.

 Workflow ID configuration

 All messages which are sent to MESH specify a Workflow ID which identifies the workflow a particular data transfer is part of.

-Each GP Connect Messaging use case will be associated with a single Workflow ID which has been created use with messages generated by that use case only.
+Each GP Connect Messaging use case will be grouped and associated with a single Workflow ID which has been created use with messages generated by those use cases only.

 Where the use case requires some form of ITK acknowledgement, an additional Workflow ID will be created to be used for acknowledgement messages generated for the use case.

 Please refer to the applicable messaging use case details page for information on the Workflow ID to be used when generating particular messages.
-For example, when generating a message for the “Send a federated encounter summary” use case, please refer to Send federated encounter summary.
+For example, when generating a message for the “Consultation Summary Report” use case, please refer to Consultation Summary Report.

 The flow of messages through MESH is controlled through rules which are set in the following form: